tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 -----------------
  Version History
 -----------------

+1.63:
+- NEW: Added a logo to all examples with some additional shiny functionality.
+- FIX: Updating a texture atlas saved as a non-PNG image will now update the texture correctly.
+- FIX: Updating an atlas with a font sprite in it will now correctly mark all fonts using it as dirty.

 1.62:
 - NEW: Added a new class -- UITable -- that can be used to organize its children into rows/columns of variable size (think HTML table).